 Little Bay – Spacious self-catering accommodation set within peaceful grounds that reach to the seafront with sea, mountain, or garden views.
 The main beach of Stavros with surrounding taverna’s is just 50 metres away.

-Paleochora is good for couples seeking a relaxing break in a quaint touristic town and who plan to either spend their days on the beach or hiring a car to explore the breathtaking surrounding scenery.
+Paleochora is good for couples seeking a relaxing break in a quaint touristic town in Crete who plan to either spend their days on the beach or hire a car to explore the breathtaking surrounding scenery.

 On The Rocks – Located opposite the beach and just a short walk from the shops and restaurants in the centre of Paleochora, all rooms at the friendly On The Rocks Hotel have a sea view.

 Oreia – Self-catering studios located in a peaceful garden setting just 30 metres from the beach with the main shops and tavernas within walking distance.
 These spacious, well-decorated rooms have a kitchenette and look out to a garden or sea view.

 Located between Rethymno and Chania Crete, this village caters to tourism with a selection of small family-run hotels and self-catering apartments and friendly tavernas located around the village square with a fountain.